 4. Photograph a major sporting event

-I didn’t accomplish this one because I didn’t reach out enough to find a way in to something.
+I didn’t accomplish this one because I didn’t reach out enough to find a way into something.
 I know that I want to do this, but I may have been a bit aggressive in my planning.
-I am applying for the Rugby 7s Championship again in February so if I get that credential I’ll only be a few months late on achieving my goals here.
+I am applying for the Rugby 7s Championship again so if I get that credential I’ll only be a few months late in achieving my goals here.

 5. Take a trip alone for photography

 This didn’t happen either, but for reasons other than my not planning it.
 I had planned on a trip to Alaska, but the timing and finances didn’t really work in my favor.
 Next year, a few shorter trips to places closer to home feel more doable.
 There will be lots of time to travel in 2012 – with enough planning early, I think I can do a few short trips.

 6. Find a way to work with local businesses to give back.

 When I planned this goal, I had no ideas, just a belief that with all of the great people in our Meetup group, we could figure out a way to help our local community.
 The goal was loosely defined on purpose so I could be open to any opportunities as they showed themselves.

 In September, thirty-two of our meetup members donated their time and images by volunteering to be the official photographers of the Tour de Fuzz, a bike race of 500 bicyclists, riding to support our local Sheriff chaplain services.
 It was simple to get started.
 All I did was email the organizer and say “do you need help” and that started the ball rolling.